istrib/vuex-typescript/README.md

 import { getStoreAccessors } from "vuex-typescript";
 import { State as RootState } from "../state";
 import { BasketState, Product, ProductInBasket } from "./basketState";

+// This part is a vanilla Vuex module, nothing fancy:

 type BasketContext = ActionContext<BasketState, RootState>;